-The 2D Studios will explore the expanded field of painting through understanding the politics of contemporary image-making and abstraction.
-Students will be required to consider compositional relations, picture plane, and surface as fundamental features of the production of visuals.
-Students will be working with different materials and mediums alongside extensive theoretical readings, which will help them place and study their own ideas and practice within the greater context of the history of art/image-making.
-They will be introduced to extensive workshops within the faculty of Oil Painting, Printmaking, Miniature Painting, and Photography.
-This course will require students to invest in guality material to ensure a better understanding and importance of medium and its impact on production.
+The 2D Studios will offer an advanced understanding of the expanded field of painting and politics of contemporary Image making and abstraction, through mediums of paint, drawing, printmaking and photography.
+By considering compositional relations, picture plane, colour and surface as fundamental features in the production of visuals, the course encourages the use of different materials and mediums alongside extensive theoretical readings, which contextualise practice within the greater context of history of art/image-making.